goposky/layer7-cicd/README.md

 docker exec -it gateway_gmu-slave_1 gmu <command>
 # where gateway_gmu-slave_1 is the gmu-slave container name
 ```
-It can be handy to set an alias as follows:
+It can be handy to set an alias to the above command.
+For bash:
 ```
 alias gmu="docker exec -it gateway_gmu-slave_1 gmu"
 ```